 PS 7: Education Services

-Educational and skill-building activities help expectant parents gain confidence in their abilities, reach their highest level of personal functioning, experience healthy births, prepare for parenthood, and develop their sense of choice and empowerment.
+Individuals continuing their pregnancies are provided with support and education designed to promote engagement and empowerment, support positive functioning, encourage healthy births, and help them prepare for parenthood.

 NA The organization provides only Pregnancy Options Counseling or Birth Options Counseling.